Internal structures in the category of right-preordered groups: Preliminaries

-In this article we will present some results about internal structures in the category $\crpogrp$ of right-preordered groups.
-To do this we will rely on results in the category $\cgrp$.
-We recall all of these notions here.
-The category $\cgrp$ is one of the main example of semi-abelian category.
+The lack of protomodularity in $\crpogrp$ is crucial, but following the works of A. Patchkoria in \cite{Patchkoria} for monoids, we will investigate a class of split epimorphisms $\sS$, which gives us some weaker notion of protomodularity, relatively to the class $\sS$ (\ref{SemiDirect}).
+To do this, we will rely on results in the category $\cgrp$, for which we briefly recall the main notions.
+The category $\cgrp$ is one of the main example of semi-abelian category (see \cite{SemiAbelianCategories}).
 As such, it is protomodular, and is suitable for a notion of internal crossed module.
-Crossed modules of groups is actually the first example of crossed module, introduced by J.C.
-Whitehead in \cite{CombinatorialhomotopyII}, way before the concept was generalized by G. Janelidze in \cite{InternalCrossedModule} for any semi-abelian category.
+Crossed modules of groups, first introduced by J.C.
+Whitehead in \cite{CombinatorialhomotopyII}, have been defined in many other algebraic contexts (such as Lie algebras, commutative algebras, cocommutative Hopf algebras).
+In \cite{InternalCrossedModule}, G. Janelidze introduced a categorical notion of crossed module in any semi-abelian category.

 To fully understand crossed modules of groups, we first recall the proof for the protomodularity of $\cgrp$.

 Given in the category $\cgrp$ a split epimorphism with codomain $G$ and given kernel $K$, depicted as